edgar183/athlone-BJJ-school/README.md

 1. [Bootstrap](http://getbootstrap.com/docs/3.3/)
    - The bootstrap was used to shape the page, rows and columns, as well to add elements to page link nav bar and buttons, and some icons.
 1. [Cloud9 IDE](https://aws.amazon.com/cloud9/)
-     - Ws used to develop the project.
+     - Was used to develop the project.
 1. [GitHub](https://github.com)
     - Used to host the website and upload repository
 1. [CSS matic](https://www.cssmatic.com/box-shadow)